siddiqur-54/task_documentations/OOP and Clean Coding/OOP_Clean Coding_README.md

 ## 4. Inheritance

 Inheritance is a key concept in Object-Oriented Programming (OOP) where one class (subclass or derived class) inherits the properties and methods of another class (superclass or base class).
-This mechanism allows for code reuse and establishes an "is-a" relationship between the classes.
-In Java, inheritance is implemented using the `extends` keyword.

-**Real-Life Example:**
-- Consider the hierarchy of celestial bodies: The planet Earth and Mars inherit properties from the superclass Solar System, and the Solar System inherits from the Milky Way Galaxy.
-Thus, the Milky Way Galaxy is the top-level superclass for Solar System, Earth, and Mars.

 #### Types of Inheritance in Java